Installation Guide

 Marketplace Link: Excel MCP VS Code Extension

-Best for: Claude Desktop users, other MCP clients, advanced users
+Best for: Other MCP clients (Cursor, Windsurf, Cline), advanced users

 Check if already installed: